You’re overpaying workers’ comp. We’ll prove it in 48 hours.

 You decide whether to proceed

-If the numbers are worth it, you send us your declarations page and a payroll export.
+If the numbers are worth it, you send your declarations page and a payroll export.
 We run the full audit and produce a per-employee, per-rule itemized report.
-Each finding cites the specific manual rule and shows the dollar math.

 4. 4